$ oc get managedclusters local-cluster

 The multicluster engine Operator supports only the default local-cluster

-, which is a hub cluster that is managed, and the hub cluster as the hosting cluster.
+, which is a managed hub cluster, and the hub cluster as the hosting cluster.

-To provision hosted control planes on bare metal, you can use the Agent platform.
-The Agent platform uses the central infrastructure management service to add worker nodes to a hosted cluster.
+To provision hosted control planes on bare-metal infrastructure, you can use the Agent platform.
+The Agent platform uses the central infrastructure management service to add compute nodes to a hosted cluster.
 For more information, see "Enabling the central infrastructure management service".

-Each IBM Power host must be started with a Discovery Image that the central infrastructure management provides.
+You must start each IBM Power host with a Discovery image that the central infrastructure management provides.
 After each host starts, it runs an Agent process to discover the details of the host and completes the installation.
 An Agent custom resource represents each host.

 When you create a hosted cluster with the Agent platform, HyperShift installs the Agent Cluster API provider in the hosted control plane namespace.